eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Brams and Fishburn<d-cite key="bramsFishburn1978approval"></d-cite> give a somewhat tailored definition in the context of Approval voting, which is what we use here.
 The following is a little oversimplified for pedagogical purposes.

 > **Definition:** A strategy in Approval voting is **sincere** if there are no "holes" in the ballot.
 In other words, a voter draws a "line of acceptability" in their ranking and approves everyone above that line.
+For example, you cannot approve of your first and third choices without approving your second choice, because that would imply a "hole" in your ballot.
 >
-> A voting system is **strategyproof** if there is always only one "rational" strategy for any voter in any scenario, and that strategy is sincere.
+> A voting system is **strategyproof** for a given preference order if there is always only one "rational" strategy for any voter with that preference order to use in any scenario, and that strategy is sincere.

 I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who dislike this definition of "sincere" because it allows a voter multiple sincere strategies.
+The objection gets the relationship backwards.
+Sincerity is defined based on how *ordinal* preferences, which [cannot capture acceptability](../why-condorcet/){:target="_blank"}, can "honestly" be projected onto an Approval ballot.

+One positive aspect of this definition is that two voters who rank $A>B>C$ can vote exclusively for $A$ or for both $A$ and $B$ to show a meaningful difference in how they feel about $B$ relative to $A$.
+Is $B$ an acceptable backup for $A$, which you are happy to approve of, or is $B$ a lesser evil that you only approve of if you have to?
+Both of these are sincere strategies, and Approval allows them both to be expressed without forcing the voters to share only the ordinal information which cannot capture that distinction.
+This is a feature, not a bug, in my view.

-But this is the usage in the literature, so we'll stick with it: a voter can be both sincere and strategic.
+Either way, this is the usage of the word "sincerity" in the literature, so we'll stick with it: a voter can be both sincere and strategic.
 For the pedants in the audience, the following block provides the formal definition.

+{% proof A remark on "rationality" %}
+What we are calling "rational" is called "admissible" in the literature.
+Formally, it just means a strategy or ballot that is not "dominated" by any other strategy or ballot.
+In other words, there is no other ballot that would give you the same or a better outcome in all possible scenarios.

+For example, why would you ever vote for a middle tier candidate, and not your favorite candidate?
+It doesn't hurt to include your favorite, because you might make them win!
+Similarly, you should never vote for your least favorite candidate, for the same reason.

+We articulate this idea with the word "rational".
+It would be irrational to submit a ballot which is at most as good and sometimes worse than another ballot.
+So we can just ignore those ballots, and only consider the rational (admissible) ballots.
+{% endproof %}

 {% proof A remark on "sincerity" %}
 Intuitively, sincerity can be easily understood as setting an "acceptability threshold" somewhere in your ranking.
 However, the precise definition which follows is necessary to deal with the case of equal ranks/indifference: